robin-raymond/zax.io/basics.md

 ````
 align           // align contained types to a zero modulus address boundary
 asset           // copy asset to built bundle
+compiles        // if a code block that follows compiles a `true` is replaced
+                // otherwise a false is replaced
 deprecate       // declare API sections as being deprecated
 discard         // suppress warning on unused variable or non captured results
 error           // cause an error in compilation
+execute         // evaluates code blocks at compile time
 file            // indicates the source for a generated file
 inline          // tells compiler to inline vs call functions
 likely          // indicates which code paths are more likely (for optimization)